-This is Lesson 16 in the GeoMap Online training program and it is repeated here to assist those who do not have access to our online GeoMap Training website
+This is part of Lesson 16 in the GeoMap Online training program and it is repeated here to assist those who do not have access to our online GeoMap Training website.

-This is very important to know because much of Western Australia is taken up by Mining Companies with Exploration Leases.
+How to complete a Section 40E permit application is important to know because much of Western Australia (88% by area of land) is taken up by Mining Companies with Exploration Leases.

 You CANNOT go prospecting on those leases without written permission OR a Section 40E Permit approval.

-The Permits are simple to get and give you access to around 46 percent of potential gold bearing ground in WA legally and with little cost.
+The Permits are simple to get and give you access to around 88 percent of potential gold bearing ground in WA (pegged ground) legally and with little cost.

 You Must also have a Miners Right to Apply for a Section 40e, Here is a link to Information About Miners Rights

 This is the Percentage of Leases that are Exploration Leases in WA by Area.

 The video shown in Lesson 16 is included above.

 This lesson is a bonus video and lesson in case you would like to apply and pay for a Section 40e Permit to go Prospecting on a Granted (or Live) Exploration Tenement in Western Australia.

 It will be helpful for people from Overseas countries or even the Eastern States people so you can plan ahead and apply for your Section 40e Permit - Remember that you must apply at least a month before you want to go gold prospecting because: